Francis Bacon: Religious beliefs

 Bacon was a devout Anglican.
 He believed that philosophy and the natural world must be studied inductively, but argued that we can only study arguments for the existence of God.
 Information about God's attributes (such as nature, action, and purposes) can only come from special revelation.
 Bacon also held that knowledge was cumulative, that study encompassed more than a simple preservation of the past.
 "Knowledge is the rich storehouse for the glory of the Creator and the relief of man's estate," he wrote.
 In his Essays, he affirms that "a little philosophy inclineth man's mind to atheism, but depth in philosophy bringeth men's minds about to religion."

 Bacon's idea of idols of the mind may have self-consciously represented an attempt to Christianize science at the same time as developing a new, reliable scientific method; Bacon gave worship of Neptune as an example of the idola tribus fallacy, hinting at the religious dimensions of his critique of the idols.

-Bacon was against the splintering within Christianity, believing that it would ultimately lead to the creation of atheism as a dominant worldview, as indicated with his quote that "The causes of atheism are: divisions in religion, if they be many; for any one main division, addeth zeal to both sides; but many divisions introduce atheism."
+Bacon was against the splintering within Christianity, believing that it would ultimately lead to the creation of atheism as a dominant worldview, as indicated with his quote that "The causes of atheism are: divisions in religion, if they be many; for any one main division, addeth zeal to both sides; but many divisions introduce atheism.
+Another is, scandal of priests; when it is come to that which St. Bernard saith "One cannot now say the priest is as the people, for the truth is that the people are not so bad as the priest".
+A third is, custom of profane scoffing in holy matters; which doth by little and little deface the reverence of religion.
+And lastly, learned times, specially with peace and prosperity; for troubles and adversities do more bow men's minds to religion."

+Architectural projects

+Bacon built Verulam House in St Albans to his own designs.
+It has been suggested that this building was derivative of Sir Rowland Hill's building at Soulton Hall.